EventStore/EventStore/docs/server/features/connectors/details.md

 The default resilience strategy has key features that include:

-1. **Automatic Retries**: Connectors are configured to automatically retry failed operations due to transient errors.
+1. **Automatic retries**: Connectors are configured to automatically retry failed operations due to transient errors.
 By default, retries are indefinite, but developers can specify a limit based on application needs.

-2. **Exponential Backoff**: To prevent system overload during retries, an exponential backoff strategy is used with three distinct phases:
+2. **Exponential backoff**: To prevent system overload during retries, an exponential backoff strategy is used with three distinct phases:

    - **Phase 1**: Initial retries have a 5-second delay, continuing for up to 1